-Twenty-seven workers from 16 services throughout New South Wales were trained to facilitate the Hey, Dad!
+Twenty-seven workers from 16 services throughout NSW were trained to facilitate the Hey, Dad!
 Program in February 2007, with each facilitator and service then committed to trialling at least one activity session and one fathers' workshop by May 2007.
-This timing was necessary in order for the evaluation feedback to be used to inform the production and publication of the final Manual by July 2007.
+This timing was necessary in order for the evaluation feedback to be used to inform the production and publication of the final manual by July 2007.

-Of the 16 planned workshops, 12 Dads and Kids Activity Sessions and five Dads' Workshops were held in locations throughout New South Wales from Sydney to Casino in the north, Orange in the west and Kiama in the south.
+Of the 16 planned workshops, 12 Dads and Kids Activity Sessions and five Dads' Workshops were held in locations throughout NSW from Sydney to Casino in the north, Orange in the west and Kiama in the south.
 A total of 83 fathers attended, with 15 fathers attending both a workshop and an activity session - 98 attendances in all.
-Appendix 1 provides an example of the content of a sample session.